Fyve-Labs/wifi-connect/README.md

 ### Recent Features

-WiFi Connect has recently been updated with the following improvements:
+This container image been updated with the following changes.

 - **Simplified Dockerfile**: Simplified [Dockerfile](Dockerfile) that is generic compile using modern docker images.
 The prior platform specific [Dockerfile template](Dockerfile.template) is still available in this repo.
 - **Modern UI**: Updated frontend using Next.js